CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

-A plain axis-aligned rectangle: `x`/`y` is the top-left corner, `width`/ `height` extend right and down from it. `Rect` is a value type with no behavior of its own — the Collision section supplies the geometry operations on it.
+A plain axis-aligned rectangle: `x`/`y` is the top-left corner, `width`/ `height` extend right and down from it. `Rect` is a value type with no behavior of its own, the Collision section supplies the geometry operations on it.

 ### Construction and state